 Where do we work?

 A Drop in the Ocean works on the mainland and islands of Greece and outside Sarajevo in Bosnia and Herzegovina.
-On the mainland, we work inside the refugee camps Skaramagas in Athens and Nea Kavala in Northern Greece.
-On the islands, we work inside and outside of the refugee camps Kara Tepe on Lesvos, and Vathy on Samos.
+In mainland Greece, we work in the city of Athens and the Nea Kavala refugee camp in Northern Greece.
+On the islands, we work inside and outside of the refugee camps on Lesvos and Samos.
 In Bosnia and Herzegovina, we work inside the refugee camp Ušivac.
+Due to the Russian invasion of Ukraine, we have also been present in Krakow, Poland since the end of February 2022.

 How do we work?

 A Drop in the Ocean ensures that the needs of displaced persons are met in a dignified manner.
-We contribute through our four main programmes:
+We contribute through our three main programmes:

 - Non-Formal Education